Visit our travel agent friends at MEI Travel

 The a la carte restaurants on Royal Caribbean’s ships are Portside Barbeque, Izumi Sushi, Sichuan Red, Johnny Rockets, Fish and Ships, Basecamp, and Playmakers.

-Other specialty restaurants charge each a fee to each person to enter, and once you do, all the dishes and desserts are included.
+Other specialty restaurants charge a fee to each person to enter, and once you do, all the dishes and desserts are included.

 izumi-sushi